eyal282/Selling-CSGO-private-plugins/README.md

 1. JailBreak Last Request which is very custom and on a technical level there are around 2000+ different last requests you can start.

+Note: The JailBreak Last Request outweighs every single existing JailBreak plugin if you don't like glowing sh**.
+A player can decide rules, like HS or not, bunnyhop or not, crouch and jump or not, vest helmet or not and etc...
+Shot 4 Shot is built that cheating is impossible.
+Suicide is impossible as well, but it will still damage and kill you.
+The Last Request has First Writes, Combo Contest, Math Contest, noclip knife duel, invisible knife duel ( the non-invisible / noclip player gets m4a1 ) and many more.

 2. Gun-XP, Gun-XP is a plugin that exists on Counter Strike 1.6 but I made it for CS:GO too, here's the 1.6 version: https://forums.alliedmods.net/showthread.php?p=802294

 Note that I have Prestige system attached to the Gun-XP but I can remove it if you want.